There are now 3 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Not available in 2023 UWA (Perth) Face to face

-Students are able to (1) module 1 Statistics—(a) describe and discuss the various study designs in research including strengths and weaknesses; (b) explain and interpret clinical and research data; (c) define and interpret descriptive and inferential statistics; (d) discuss and interpret statistical tests used in research; and (e) transfer, analyse and interpret data using major statistical programs; (2) module 2 Introduction to research—(a) design a clinical, laboratory or dental health research project; (b) critically evaluate the literature relevant to the research topic and synthesise in a literature review; (c) write a research proposal; (d) write an ethics application; (3) module 3 Research project (Semester 1)—(a) work in small groups as collaborators on research projects supervised by the staff of the School of Dentistry or elsewhere from UWA; (b) prepare a literature review as a basis for the research proposal; and (c) prepare a research proposal and ethics application ready for submission to the UWA Human Research Ethics Committee; and (4) module 4 Dental public health—(a) describe health education, health promotion, epidemiology and disease prevention, and discuss the theory behind these concepts as relevant to oral health; (b) describe the oral health status of the Australian population and compare with international measures; (c) describe the operation of the Australian health care system and the way the health budget (Federal and State) is distributed (for dental health and general health); and (d) plan, develop, implement and evaluate a community oral health program..
+Students are able to (1) module 1: Statistics—(a) describe and discuss the various study designs in research including strengths and weaknesses; (b) explain and interpret clinical and research data; (c) define and interpret descriptive and inferential statistics; (d) discuss and interpret statistical tests used in research; and (e) transfer, analyse and interpret data using major statistical programs; (2) module 2: Introduction to Research—(a) design a clinical, laboratory or dental health research project; (b) critically evaluate the literature relevant to the research topic and synthesise in a literature review; (c) write a research proposal; (d) write an ethics application; (3) module 3: Research Project (Semester 1)—(a) work in small groups as collaborators on research projects supervised by the staff of the School of Dentistry or elsewhere from UWA; (b) prepare a literature review as a basis for the research proposal; and (c) prepare a research proposal and ethics application ready for submission to the UWA Human Research Ethics Committee; and (4) module 4: Dental Public Health—(a) describe health education, health promotion, epidemiology and disease prevention, and discuss the theory behind these concepts as relevant to oral health; (b) describe the oral health status of the Australian population and compare with international measures; (c) describe the operation of the Australian healthcare system and the way the health budget (Federal and State) is distributed (for dental health and general health); and (d) plan, develop, implement and evaluate a community oral health program.

 - Unit Coordinator(s)